 - No or only moderate psychotic symptoms with a maximum initial PANSS score of <75 at baseline

-- Patients must receive a stable dose of either amisulpride, aripiprazole, olanzapine, quetiapine, or risperidone for at least 4 weeks prior to inclusion in the study, which may subsequently be adapted during the trial following clinical judgement of the investigator.
+- Patients must receive a stable oral dose of amisulpride (up to 1200 mg/day), aripiprazole (up to 30 mg/day), olanzapine (up to 20 mg/day), paliperidone (up to 12 mg/day), quetiapine (up to 750 mg/day), or risperidone (up to 10 mg/day) (TAU: treatment as usual) at least two weeks prior to inclusion in the study to ensure that the maximal effect of the previous medication has been received.
+The initial dose may subsequently be adapted during the trial following clinical judgement of the investigator.

-- Female patients of childbearing potential need to utilize a proper method of contraception.
+- Female patients of childbearing potential need to utilise a proper method of contraception.

 - Body Mass Index between 18 and 40.